The Best Afternoon Tea In London, For Every Budget

 The English Tea Room | Mayfair

 The English Tea Room is secreted away in Brown’s Hotel, a grand establishment taking up no fewer than 11 Georgian townhouses in Mayfair – a not insignificant part of which has been dedicated to the ritual of afternoon tea.
-Amidst richly wood-panelled surroundings, you’ll be treated to dishes like mini smoked coronation chicken bagels and rhubarb mille feuille, alongside your pick from their library of tea – including one grown relatively locally, in Cornwall.
+Amidst richly wood-panelled surroundings, you’ll be treated to dishes like smoked coronation chicken & apricot sandwiches and almond bakewells, alongside your pick from their library of tea – including one grown relatively locally, in Cornwall.

 Claridge’s | Mayfair